Creative Capital Microgrant Program

 • Marketing & Storytelling for Creatives

-• Participating in Public Art Opportunities and Farmers’ Markets
+• Participating in Farmers’ Markets

 • The proposed project being submitted must be completed within 3 months.